Side effects of brain tumour radiotherapy

 Hair loss only happens in the area of the head that is being treated.
 You do not lose all your hair, as you do with chemotherapy.
-You will usually only lose patches where the radiation beams entered and left your skull.
-There is information about hair loss and radiotherapy in our main radiotherapy section.
+You usually only lose patches where the radiation beams entered and left your skull.

 You may feel sick during a course of radiotherapy treatment to the brain.
 This doesn't happen to everyone.
-But if it troubles you, your doctor or nurse can give you anti sickness tablets to take each day before your treatment or you may have steroids.
-There is detailed information about coping with sickness in our brain radiotherapy side effects section.
+But if it troubles you, your doctor or nurse can give you anti sickness tablets to take each day, before your treatment or you may have steroids.

 Usually the tiredness goes on for a few weeks after the treatment has finished.
-It will gradually improve.
+It gradually improves.
 A rarer complication is somnolence syndrome.
 This is very extreme tiredness, where after treatment you sleep nearly all the time.
 Somnolence syndrome usually starts 4 to 6 weeks after treatment has finished.
 Just when you think you are getting over your treatment, this can be a blow.
-But it will also pass in time.
+But it also passes in time.

 Radiotherapy for brain tumours can sometimes make symptoms worse before they get better.
 This is because the treatment can cause swelling in the treatment area.
 The swelling increases the pressure in the head and makes the symptoms get worse.
-Your doctor will give you steroids to try to prevent this.
-But it too will get better in time.
+Your doctor will give you steroids to try to prevent this but it gets better in time.